The Bankrate promise

 For example, a comparable brand new roof might cost $20,000 and have a lifespan of 20 years.
-This would mean that it loses 5% of its value each year.
-If your roof is 10 years old, it has lost 50% of its value, meaning the actual cash value of your roof is now $10,000.
+This would mean that it loses 5 percent of its value each year.
+If your roof is 10 years old, it has lost 50 percent of its value, meaning the actual cash value of your roof is now $10,000.
 Additional depreciation may be taken out based on the condition of your roof.
 Some 10-year-old roofs may still be in great condition, while others could be impacted by unrepaired wind or hail damage.

 There is a connection between the age of your roof and your insurance coverage.
 ACV coverage is typically used for older roofs or roofs that are in poor condition.
 It is typically a less expensive way to cover your roof.
-Some insurance policies may give you the option to choose between ACV or replacement cost, but if your roof is past a certain age (generally 15-20 years, but each insurance company will have its own guidelines), your insurer may automatically stipulate that you have ACV coverage.
-Some states, like Florida, do not allow insurers to use ACV to assess roof replacement coverage.
+Some insurance policies may give you the option to choose between ACV or replacement cost value (RCV), but if your roof is past a certain age (generally 15-20 years, but each insurance company will have its own guidelines), your insurer may automatically stipulate that you have ACV coverage.
+Some states do not allow insurers to use ACV to assess roof replacement coverage.

 Replacement cost coverage is a bit simpler to understand than actual cash value.
 If you have a homeowners policy that covers your roof on a replacement cost basis, the insurance company is agreeing to pay you what it would cost to replace your roof with a comparable new roof.
-Your claims adjuster will research new roofing materials that are comparable to what you have on your home now and offer you a settlement based on what it would cost to replace your roof with a similar new roof.
 Your claims adjuster will base their assessment on new roofing materials that are comparable to what you currently have and offer you a settlement for what it would cost to replace your roof with these materials.

 Replacement cost coverage generally costs more than actual cash value coverage, but it typically means that your deductible could be your only out-of-pocket expense if your roof is damaged.
 If your roof is newer or in good condition, you may be able to insure it with replacement cost.
 Some companies will automatically assign replacement cost coverage to your roof based on its age, or you may be able to choose between actual cash value and replacement cost.

-Extended replacement cost coverage is usually represented as a percentage, such as 125% or 150%.
+Extended replacement cost coverage is usually represented as a percentage, such as 125 percent or 150 percent.
 This means that you have coverage in excess of your Coverage A limit.
-If your home is insured for $100,000, which includes your roof, and you have 125% extended replacement cost coverage, you actually have $125,000 in coverage, should the $100,000 not be enough for your damages.
+If your home is insured for $100,000, which includes your roof, and you have 125 percent extended replacement cost coverage, you actually have $125,000 in coverage, should the $100,000 not be enough for the damage.